drumondreis/Getting-and-Cleaning-Data-Course-Project/codebook.md

 #Description of tidyData.txt

+var1: activityName
+  Values:
+    - LAYING
+    - SITTING
+    - STANDING
+    - WALKING
+    - WALKING_DOWNSTAIRS
+    - WALKING_UPSTAIRS
+  Variable Type: factor with 6 levels

-var1: activityName LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS Mean and standard deviation of - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+The other variables are Mean and standard deviation of - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+Variable Type: numeric

 var2: fBodyAcc-mean()-X